 - Caution: Never burn pressure-treated lumber or scraps of sheet material with chemical resins in a wood-burning stove.
 Burning these materials produces toxic fumes that by law cannot be sent into the atmosphere.

 It is also possible to extend the system by which your central furnace and air conditioner heats and cools the rest of your house by adding ductwork into a garage that is attached to the house.
-However, this can dramatically change the load on your HVAC system, so it is best to have an HVAC professional assess the situation and run the additional ductwork if you choose to go this route.
+However, this can dramatically change the load on your HVAC system, so it is best to have professional assess the situation and run the additional ductwork if you choose to go this route.
 If your furnace has the capacity to serve the garage, this is may be the most effective long-term solution to your heating problem.
 Make sure, however, that you have taken all measures to insulate and weatherproof your garage.